 Satiate your biblio-needs at Second Story Used Books

 I have been shocked not only by the extensive selection of books here, but also by the occasional rare, valuable finds.
 This secret shop, located on the second floor of 862 Main Avenue, is the perfect follow-up destination for book lovers who love Maria’s Bookshop.
 Shop owner Denny Rahilly knows every nook and cranny of his shop, and if you’re looking for it, he will find it.
 If you love the smell of books, take a moment to trade, sell, buy or rest in the best smelling library of Durango.

 Enjoy the Banff Mountain Film Festival

 The Banff Mountain Film Festival is coming to Durango!
 This globally-adored traveling film competition focuses on award-winning short films and documentaries that have to do with mountain culture and adventure.
-Get your tickets and mark your calendar for March 16th at the Fort Lewis College Community Concert Hall.
+Get your tickets and mark your calendar for February 28-29.

-When owner Marcus Garcia’s indoor rock climbing gym, the Rock Lounge, burned to the ground last year, the entire town of Durango was devastated.
+When owner Marcus Garcia’s indoor rock climbing gym, the Rock Lounge, burned to the ground two years ago, the entire town of Durango was devastated.
 Marcus is a legend in town and his gym reflected 20 years of hard experience in the outdoor/climbing industry.
 Now he’s back, at a new location (111 East 30th Street), and the city rejoices.
 Shoes and equipment can be rented at the lounge.